oorjitchowdhary/oorjitchowdhary/README.md

 #### Currently, I am:
 - studying Electrical & Computer Engineering, Economics, Data Science, and Applied Math.
-- interning at 𝕏 (fka Twitter) in their core infrastructure team in San Francisco.
+- interning at 𝕏 (fka Twitter) in their cloud engineering team in San Francisco.
 - leading Partnership Development at [DubHacks](https://dubhacks.co), the largest collegiate hackathon in the Pacific Northwest.
 - serving as VP of Corporate Outreach at the [PM Association](https://www.instagram.com/uwpma), UW's official Product + Program + Project Management club.